Deependra-Das/Inventory-Shop-Simulator/README.md

   - **Filters Panel**: Displays filter buttons that player can interact to filter the data in inventory & shop based on item types.
   - **Currency Panel**: Displays the amount of currency the player currently holds.
   - **Item Details Panel**: Displays the details of the item that the player clicks on either in shop or inventory.
 Based on shop or inventory, the Action section will change to Buy or Sell.
-  - **Notification Panel**: Dialogue box to display a notification to the player with a message & a button for acknoledgement.
+  - **Notification Panel**: Dialogue box to display a notification to the player with a message & a button for acknowledgement.
   - **Confirmation Panel**: Dialogue box to asl for confirmation from player before a transaction.
 If Yes, the selected transaction will proceed.

 ### Item Details